-State Senate Bill 1105 creates the San Diego County Affordable Housing Solutions Agency (SD-CAHSA), which will A San Diego regional housing finance agency would put San Diego on a more level playing field with other California regions as it competes for state funding and improves coordination among the region's cities to secure more public and private resources to support affordable housing solutions.
+A San Diego regional housing finance agency would put San Diego on a more level playing field with other California regions as it competes for state funding and improves coordination among the region's cities to secure more public and private resources to support affordable housing solutions.

-Building on the proven success of other housing finance agencies, SB1105 creates a regional agency that this approach would serves all of San Diego County dedicated to by efficiently creating funding tools raising revenues to jumpstart affordable and middle-income housing production.
-The bill allows the agency to This approach could explore funding options that include state and federal direct allocations, philanthropic and impact investment partnerships, and voter-approved revenue and bond measures.
+Building on the proven success of other housing finance agencies, this approach would serve all of San Diego County by efficiently creating funding tools to jumpstart affordable and middle-income housing production.
+This approach could explore funding options that include state and federal direct allocations, philanthropic and impact investment partnerships, and voter-approved revenue and bond measures.
 These options will be additive to existing funding streams and will empower local jurisdictions with the resources to supercharge their housing efforts.
-The This regional housing finance agency would not have land use, eminent domain, or rent control powers, and all new tax and bond revenues would require voter approval.
+This regional housing finance agency would not have land use, eminent domain, or rent control powers, and all new tax and bond revenues would require voter approval.